Cristiano Biraghi: Youth years

-Born in Cernusco sul Naviglio, the Province of Milan, Biraghi began his career with Internazionale, playing in their youth teams from 2005 onwards.
+Born in Cernusco sul Naviglio, Milan, Lombardy, Biraghi began his career with Inter Milan, playing in their youth teams from 2005 onwards.
 For the 2007–08 season he spent time at Pro Sesto alongside his club compatriots and youth products.
 He started his career as a midfielder but later became a left back.
 He played a few friendlies for the club and participated in their 2010 summer tour, scoring a goal in the Pirelli Cup, helping them to a 3–0 victory over Manchester City.

-Internazionale
+Inter Milan

 Biraghi made his first team debut in a competitive game on 24 November 2010, against Twente in the 2010–11 UEFA Champions League, replacing Goran Pandev.
 Before that match Inter had lost a number of first team players through injury.

 Biraghi would be given a starting berth in Inter's next game in the Champions League, on 7 December 2010, against Werder Bremen in what would be a 3–0 home win for the German side, with the likes of Davide Santon moving to wing forward and Cristian Chivu unable to play due to an injury.

 In July 2011, he was loaned to Serie B club Juve Stabia.
 On 27 August 2011, he made his debut for the club in the first league match of the season, a 2–1 loss against Empoli.

 Cittadella

 In summer 2012, Biraghi was signed by Serie B club A.S.
 Cittadella on loan, with an option to sign half of the registration rights.
-In June 2013 Cittadella exercised the option for €150,000.
+In June 2013, Cittadella exercised the option for €150,000.
 However, Inter also paid a subsidy (premi di valorizzazione) of €50,000 to Cittadella for the loan.

 Biraghi was loaned to Catania on 2 September 2013 for €300,000.

-Return to Internazionale
+Return to Inter Milan

 In June 2014, Inter bought back Biraghi from Cittadella for €610,000 (€600,000 plus the remain 50% registration rights of Simone Pecorini).
 He signed a new four-year contract with Inter in 2014.
 However, he spent 2 seasons on loan to other clubs before he became a make-weight of another signing.

 He signed a two-year loan deal with Chievo on 6 July 2014.

 On 27 August 2015, Biraghi moved to La Liga side Granada CF, after agreeing to a one-year loan deal.

 Pescara

 On 11 July 2016, Biraghi was sold to Serie A newcomers Pescara in a permanent deal.
-On the same day Pescara also signed Rey Manaj on loan, as well as Gianluca Caprari who was sold to Inter but loaned back to Pescara for a season.
+On the same day Pescara also signed Rey Manaj on loan, as well as Gianluca Caprari, who was sold to Inter but loaned back to Pescara for a season.
 Pescara were relegated at the end of season.

 Fiorentina

 On 15 August 2017, Biraghi joined Serie A club Fiorentina on loan, with an obligation to buy the player.

+On 29 May 2024, Biraghi started in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Europa Conference League final.